spcnvdr/redact/README.md

 **Utilities**

 The utils folder contains several programs that are useful for examining log files.
-To compile them just change in the utils directory and run `make` These programs show more/different information usually than their standard counterparts, e.g. who, w, etc.
+To compile them, just change to the utils directory and run `make` These programs show more/different information usually than their standard counterparts, e.g. who, w, etc.